-Portfolio and case studies
+Portfolio and Case Studies

 Of course, these are likely some of the most successful projects the agency has worked on, recapped in a way that puts the company’s best foot forward.
 But there’s still plenty to learn in the way the agency presents the information.

-The most important thing to focus on with regards to projects in a portfolio is results.
+The most important thing to focus on with regard to projects in a portfolio is results.
 Does the case study accurately summarize the effect of the agency’s work?
 Look for measurable data: website visits per day/month, search engine rankings, sales meetings booked, and ideally, new revenue added.

 A nice design with quotes and video interviews is great to have and shows that the agency cares about aesthetics.
 But remember, you are ultimately evaluating an agency for its ability to drive results.
 This ability should come through loud and clear in the agency’s portfolio.